HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

             <td>&nbsp;&nbsp;&nbsp;Name Language (sub-element)</td>
             <td>code to indicate the system of communication used by a particular country or community in which the name is represented.</td>
             <td>This indicates the language system (e.g., US English) in which the name is expressed.</td>
-            <td>The intention is to use the IETF language tags preference referenced by the current RFC for BCP 47 (add reference).</td>
+            <td>The intention is to use the IETF language tags preference referenced by the current RFC for <a href="https://www.rfc-editor.org/info/bcp47">BCP 47</a>.</td>
             <td><a href="https://www.hl7.org/fhir/datatypes.html#string">string</a> (drawn from IETF language tags noted)</td>
             <td>0..1</td>
         </tr>